polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 ### Start your project

 - **Teams:** In case you are looking for team members to collaborate with, comments your team requirements under in [Teams](https://github.com/polymerdevs/PIT-Phase-1/issues/17) as per the provided template to connect with potential teammates or to list yourself.
 - **Register:** All participants, whether solo or in a group, must [register](https://forms.gle/eCG4hEN6R21gc9z89) by **March 19th**.
-Registering ensures our team can support you throughout the PIT and grants access to exclusive rewards.
+Registering ensures our team can support you throughout the Polyverse and grants access to exclusive rewards.
-- **Engage the Community:** Mark your calendars for **March 26th** to introduce your project to early users in Phase-2 of the PIT.
+- **Engage the Community:** Mark your calendars for **March 26th** to introduce your project to early users in Phase-2 of the Polyverse.
 We will showcase your work to our extensive community, and projects that most  engage the users will receive additional rewards.

 You are good to start building!

 - **Development Resources:** Jumpstart your project with our comprehensive [developer documentation](https://docs.polymerlabs.org/), especially if you plan to interact with testnet contracts.
 These resources are designed to guide you through the initial setup and development stages.
-- **Developer Lounge:** Join our [discord community](https://discord.gg/ndQCuHDS87) to hangout with fellow developers and connect with the team to make sure you are up and running in the PIT.
+- **Developer Lounge:** Join our [discord community](https://discord.gg/ndQCuHDS87) to hangout with fellow developers and connect with the team to make sure you are up and running in the Polyverse.
 - **Community and Support:** For any development-related queries, head over to our [developer forum](https://forum.polymerlabs.org/).
 The Polymer Labs team and the Polymer developer community are there to assist you, ensuring help is always at hand when you need it.

-**Note:** Regular updates and check-ins can enhance your PIT experience.
+**Note:** Regular updates and check-ins can enhance your Polyverse experience.
 Keep an eye on [announcements](https://twitter.com/Polymer_Labs) and utilize the forums for collaboration and support.

 ### Submission format
-To ensure a smooth and fair evaluation process, all PIT participants are required to adhere to the following submission criteria:
+To ensure a smooth and fair evaluation process, all Polyverse participants are required to adhere to the following submission criteria:

 1. **Project Repository:** Submit your project as a public GitHub repository containing all source code, assets, and necessary documentation.
 2. **Comprehensive README:** Your repository must include a detailed **`README.md`** file covering the project overview, installation and usage instructions, technologies used, and team member contributions.